Pine Mountain Settlement School

 The school still stands as a model for educators who want to “educate for life.”
 Today, particularly in the field of environmental education, Pine Mountain continues to lead the way in the state of Kentucky across all age groups.
 Today it educates multiple generations and promotes education as a life-long learning process.
 A brief 1934, article for The Pine Cone, a school paper written by Pine Mountain students, reflects on the state’s campaign to reform education for its students and where Pine Mountain students fit into that campaign.
 It demonstrates how the PMSS students were actively engaged in the 1930′ educational planning process

 A somewhat unusual feature of this campaign was the enlisting of the services and sympathies of the students themselves by the state.
 The generous response of the Pine Mountain students to this appeal for comments was characteristic of the sense of community promoted at the school.
 The school, started twenty-one years earlier gave to the children a willingness to give of their energies that the cause of education may be advanced.
 They described the influence of Pine Mountain as a real education that “will help us work a little more skillfully, think a little more clearly and act a little more kindly.”

-The exploration of farming, food and community engagement at Pine Mountain Settlement School found in the DANCING IN THE CABBAGE PATCH series of essays are authored by one of Pine Mountain’s children, the daughter of one of the School’s farmers.
+This exploration of farming, food and community engagement at Pine Mountain Settlement School found in the DANCING IN THE CABBAGE PATCH series of essays is authored by one of Pine Mountain’s children, the daughter of one of the School’s farmers, Helen Hayes Wykle.
 The essays are offered as a contribution to the history of the institution and are filtered through the writer’s perspective.
 There are many other perspectives.